xumingw/OpenHumanVid/README.md

 |----------|-----------|----------------|--------------|
 | [link](https://forms.gle/moqec5Qod7mz9pfD6) | 13.2M | 16.7 khrs  | ~6.05 TB  |

-<sup>**We will remove the video samples from our dataset / Github / project webpage / technical presentation as long as you need it.
-Please contact tsaishienchen at gmail dot com for the request.</sup>

 ## License of OpenHumanVid
 The video samples are collected from the publicly available dataset.
 Users must follow [the license](https://github.com/fudan-generative-vision/OpenHumanVid/blob/main/LICENSE) to use these video samples.